sweirich/lambda-n-ways/doc/Lambda-Calculus-Quickly.md

     Of course, if we only had to implement these operations for this language, we'd be done already.
 However, we want a general notion of translating the ideas of variable occurrences and binding to arbitrary languages, and implementing these operations in that context.

+    For example, we'd like a library to provide appropriate definitions for variable (`Var`) and binding types (`Bind`), as well as an interface for alpha equality and capture-avoiding substitution.

+           class Alpha a where

+              aeq :: a -> a -> Bool
+              aeq = ... default definition

+              -- | substitute b for x in a
+              subst :: a -> Var -> a -> a
+              subst = ... default definition

+    Furthermore, the library might provide easy mechanisms for users to create instances of this type class for their datatypes, such as default functions based on generic programming.

+        instance Alpha Exp where ...

+    This way, users get these definitions "for free" and can be more confident that the definitions are correct than if they tried to write them from scratch.

 * An interface that helps us use these operations safely

     Depending on what we choose for our implementation, `aeq` or `subst` may or may not have the types given above.
-Furthermore, there may be some invariants that must be maintained about our code, when we call these operations.
+Furthermore, there may be some invariants that must be maintained about our code, when we call these operations inside other functions.

 * Fast-ish execution